alejo1630/4bar_mechanism/README.md

 $$a\sin{\theta_2} + b\sin{\theta_3} - c\sin{\theta_4} = 0$$

-Due to the angles are related with trigonometric functions, Newton-Raphson method is used to solve the equations.
+Due to the angles are related with trigonometric functions, Newton-Raphson method is used for solving the equations.

 <img src = "https://github.com/alejo1630/4bar_mechanism/blob/main/example.gif" width = "500">